3r3n-n/3r3n-n.github.io/_posts/2021-06-21-encoraacademy-researchquestion-momentjs.md

 moment.locale(String, Object);
 ```

 The `moment.locale` function has a different name inside *momentJS*, this is `getSetGlobalLocale`.
-The `String` input is the locale name (for example, for Spanish we would write ___).
+The `String` input is the locale name (for example, for Spanish we would write `es-mx`).
 The `Object` input contains the configuration of our locale.
 It is normal if we don't know the whole configuration of our locale so it is fine if we just provide its name, *momentJS* will look for it in its *lib* files through the `getLocale` internal function.

 The `getLocale` function makes use of two other internal library functions: